ffluxus/ffluxus/initial-questions.md

 10b. in the last year?
 11. what's a public place where you get dressed up to go.
 12. what's a public place you would not want to get dressed up for?
+13. what's a public place that you go to that you associate with a song?
+14.